 When it comes to data security, there are a variety of threats that could result in putting data at risk.
 These risks include:

 Oftentimes breaches of security are discovered by employees or audits or after patient complaints come forward.
 Lack of education is the heart of the problem here, with only 77% of healthcare organizations requiring staff to have both security and privacy training.

 There is good reason why half of all healthcare organization have little to no confidence in their abilities to detect patient data loss or theft.
 The numbers speak for themselves:

 Statistics like those listed above draw attention to the fact that cybersecurity needs to be made a priority for all healthcare providers.

 Many measures can be taken to ensure a more secure environment for patient data and records, both operationally and technically.
 Good cybersecurity practices on a technical level include:

 On an operational level, the following controls can be implemented to minimize security risks and remain compliant:

 Failure to remain compliant with HIPAA regulations can result in costly fines, loss of patient trust, and damage to your reputation.
 By adhering to the following steps, you can ensure you remain compliant:

 Discover what Where To Start can do to help you maintain HIPAA compliance.
-Contact us at (844) RASM or email us at - email@example.com to learn about our managed IT services for healthcare organizations in San Francisco.
+Contact us at firstname.lastname@example.org to learn about our managed IT services for healthcare organizations in San Francisco.